Brace yourself for a firm well and truly balancing frenetic growth in energy with a life outside the office.

 • Corporate & Securities

-• Employee Benefits/ERISA
+• Employee Benefits & ERISA

-• Environment, Land & Resources
+• Environment, Lands and Resources

 • Finance